About Me

 For years I worked as a paralegal, working on cases of discrimination, sexual harassment, and unfair labor practices.
 Eventually, I realized that my favorite part of the job was speaking with our clients and hearing their stories.
 I saw how powerful it was for them to be heard and how grateful they were to have someone be a witness to their experiences.

-For anyone living with chronic illness, grief, depression, or anything that requires you to do the exhausting work of masking just to feel like you belong, this is radical.
-The clown sees how much mental and emotional energy it takes to keep going and says, “Put it all down for a minute and come play!
-Drop the mask!
-Stop hiding!
-You belong, all of you!”
+For anyone living with chronic illness, grief, or depression, and doing the exhausting work of masking just to belong, this is radical.
+The clown sees the effort it takes to keep going and says: Drop the mask!
+Stop performing!
+Come play!
+You already belong!

 Core Values